-An old metal frame, a few boards, chicken wire and a couple of wheels can be used to create this mobile A frame chicken coop.
+An old metal frame, a few boards, chicken wire and a couple of wheels can be used to create this mobile A frame chicken coop by instructables.
 Lightweight and easy to move, this design will allow hens to feast on fresh grass and insects every day.

 12- Adjustable A Frame Coop Plans